Bastackle/Bastackle.github.io/README.md

 - **🏫 University:** Kasetsart University at Si Racha Campus

 ---

-### 🌐 About Me
-I’m a 3rd-year Computer Science student passionate about coding, technology, and problem-solving.
-Feel free to check out my projects and connect with me! 🚀

 ### Skills and Tools
 - 💻 Programming Languages: [e.g., Python, Java, JavaScript, C++]